 Paste Special is a feature gives you more control of how the content is displayed or functions when pasted from the clipboard.
-Paste special is typically found in Office Suites such as Microsoft Office and OpenOffice, and is very commonly used in Word, Excel, Writer, and Calc to provide special formatting or calculations when pasting content into a document.
+Paste special is a common feature in productivity software such as Microsoft Office and OpenOffice.
+It is very commonly used in Word, Excel, Writer, and Calc to provide special formatting or calculations when pasting content into a document.

 How to use Paste special

-From the File menu, click Edit and then choose Paste special or Paste text.
-This will open a dialog box similar to the above example.
+From the File menu, click Edit and then choose Paste special or Paste text to open a dialog box similar to the above example.
 If you want to paste text that is not formatted, click Unformatted text or Plain text.

-In new versions of Microsoft Office when pasting text a paste box will appear in the bottom corner of the pasted text, as shown in the picture to the right.
-Clicking this box or pressing the Ctrl key will open the Paste Options for that text.
-In these options you'll have the option to Keep Source formatting (K), Merge formatting (M), and Keep Text Only (T) that will only paste the text without any formatting.
+In new versions of Microsoft Office, when pasting text, a paste box will appear in the bottom corner of the pasted text, as shown in the picture.
+Clicking this box or pressing the Ctrl key opens the paste options for that text.
+In these options, you'll have the option to keep source formatting (K), merge formatting (M), or keep text only (T), which pastes the text without any formatting.

-Tip: In most versions of Windows Ctrl+Windows Key + V will also often paste text as plain text.
+In most versions of Windows, Ctrl+Windows Key + V or Ctrl+Shift+V also pastes text as plain text.